materialscloud-org/mc-react-library/README.md

 and update the components in `lib\`.

-### Building and using locally
+### Building and testing locally

-To build the library and pack it into a locally installable `.tgz`, use:
+To build the library and test it locally in an external application (before publishing to npm), use

 ```
 npm run build
 npm pack
 ```

-This can be installed by an external application via
+which will create a `.tgz` file that can then be installed by the external application via

 ```
 npm install /path/to/mc-react-components-x.y.z.tgz